parikhalay/parikhalay/README.md

 - 🔭 Passionate about **AI, UI/UX, and Scalable Systems**
 ---

-### 💼 Featured Work Experience
+### 💼 Work Experience
-- **Software Developer @ BassiliChat Inc.** – Built a real-time **AI chat platform** using React, Node.js & PostgreSQL with Stripe billing & OAuth.
-- **Software Developer @ Adare Food Ingredients** – Developed an **inventory & employee portal system** with Node, React, PostgreSQL & AWS Lambda, improving stock accuracy by 97%.
+**Software Developer @ BassiliChat Inc. (Feb 2025 - Present) **
+- Contributed to the development of a growing SaaS platform.
+- Improved system performance and responsiveness for end-users.
+- Helped streamline deployment and release cycles to support business growth.
+- Collaborated with a small team to deliver new product features and enhance reliability.

+**Software Developer @ Adare Food Ingredients (Sept 2022 - Aug 2023) **
+- Supported digital transformation by modernizing internal systems.
+- Improved accuracy and efficiency of operational processes.
+- Reduced manual errors by automating workflows and reporting.
+- Worked cross-functionally to ensure smooth adoption of new tools.

 ---